9 Best Welding Pants with FR Durability & Comfort

 - Extended waist sizes up to 60 inches

-Even before taking up welding, I preferred to wear carpenter-style jeans when doing any kind of maintenance work around my home or business.
-They also work well for hunting, hiking and camping activities.
+Even before taking up welding, I preferred to wear carpenter pants when doing any kind of maintenance work around my home or business.
+They make good welder pants, and work well for hunting, hiking and camping activities.

 I’ve tried welding pants that are a bit more durable or comfortable, but I always missed having the extra utility pockets found on carpenter pants.

-With room for MIG pliers on the left leg and a loop for a chipping hammer on the right side, these are ideal for right-handed welders (lefties – check out the Dickies Carpenter Jean, below).
+This Wrangler FR carpenter pant has room for MIG pliers on the left leg and a loop for a chipping hammer on the right side.
+This makes a good welding pant for right-handed welders (lefties – check out the Dickies Carpenter Jean, below).

 The tightly woven 100% cotton denim FR material is triple-stitched for durability at all seams with Nomex FR thread.
 Even the pocket material is FR rated.

-While this is a sturdy denim, it’s not as heavy or durable as Wrangler’s original fit FR jeans, below.
+While this is a sturdy denim work pant, it’s not as heavy or durable as Wrangler’s original fit FR jeans, below.

-The relaxed fit is comfortable, but the stiff fabric needs several washings to break in.
-Extra fabric (gusseting) in the crotch reduces stress and blow-outs when crouching and climbing.
+The relaxed fit is comfortable, but the stiff denim needs several washings to break in.
+Extra material (gusseting) in the crotch reduces stress and blow-outs when crouching and climbing.
 The leg openings fit easily over large boots.

 - True to size fit – roomy, but not too baggy